Department: Center for Culture, Equity, and Empowerment

 Various ad hoc events to meet student needs

 Develop annual program outcomes, evaluations, and annual reporting for above stated programs, including relevant national, local, and campus-wide trends and needs for identified student populations.
 Alignment with learning and programming outcomes for the department as well as evaluations of those outcomes on a regular basis;

 Manage the budget for programs included in the above portfolios and staffing, including purchasing of programming supplies, monitoring of work hours for supervised staff, as well as responsible management of funds.
 Included in budget management is seeking opportunities for external funding outside of the department from University Life, George Mason University opportunities, as well as those beyond the institution to expand and support work as relevant and approved by supervisor.

 As a member of the Center for Culture, Equity, and Empowerment department, direct support for students from other underrepresented identities in higher education, included but not limited to, students who are first-generation, racial and ethnic heritage identities who constitute a minority, and gender and sexual orientations, represented in the multicultural and intersecting identities college students possess.
 Preparation to support these students include trainings required of all staff within the department.
 Examples are:

 Working with Students with Disabilities

 Safe Zone Training

 Serve on the Center for Culture, Equity, and Empowerment professional staff team.
-Attending staff meetings, small team meetings, large area meetings, and other meetings as assigned.
+Attend staff meetings, small team meetings, large area meetings, and other meetings as assigned.
 Attend Center for Culture, Equity, and Empowerment signature events.
 Gain and maintain overall knowledge of Center for Culture, Equity, and Empowerment, University Life, and George Mason University.
-Serve on University Life and University-wide committees, including search committees, as assigned/approved by Supervisor.
+Serve on University Life and University-wide committees, including search committees, as assigned/approved by Supervisor;